Pam Whitham (Chair)

-Natalie Small (Chair)
+Natalie Small (Past Chair)

 Natalie’s background is in Human and Physical Geography and she pursued her strong interest in geospatial and the natural environment further by completing a Master of Science in Environmental Conservation Management.
 Natalie has 10 years’ professional geospatial experience across the commercial, academic and local government sectors.
 Her expertise is demonstrated through the application of GIS and spatial analysis to support research and policy activities in the fields of sustainability, environment, socioeconomics, and integrated geography.
 Currently, Natalie consolidates her technical expertise to deliver consistent geographic information services and spatial analysis of land, property and customer data across the authority.
 Natalie is also a Fellow of the Royal Geographical Society with IBG.